 Chrysanthemum Tea Jelly

 I was first introduced to this dessert when my friend Anemone made some for me to try.
-It was love at first bite and she taught me how to make it.
-Thanks girl!
+It was love at first bite … thanks for teaching me how to make it!

 I’m wondering how many molds is needed

 Hi.
 I want to ask something, how do you measure chrysanthemum flowers?
 Do you measure it by spoon or you put it in measuring cup?

 I place the flowers in a small cup on a measuring scale to weigh.

 Wow..this recipe is Splendid ???? just made this for my grandma for her bday, it turned out great heheh ❤️ thankyu